PowerShell/PowerShell-RFC/RFC0000-RFC-Process.md

 ## RFC Naming Convention

 RFC documents shall follow the naming convention of "RFC####-Title.md" where #### is the RFC number and Title is the title of the document.
+Authors of RFCs do not assign an RFC number.
+The Committee will assign an RFC number and update the title accordingly.

 ## RFC Template